2011 begins the 105th year of the Garden. It was the 59th year for the Friends and Susan Wilkins’ eight year as Garden Curator.

-On Oct.
-13, Friends member Bill Toivonen celebrated his 100th birthday.
+On October 13, Friends member Bill Toivonen celebrated his 100th birthday.
+Board member Gary Bebeau attended and spoke about Bill’s interaction with the Wildflower Garden.
 Bill had written two articles for The Fringed Gentian™ in 2005 and 2006 about his early experiences in Wirth Park and his reflections on the quiet space.

 In other business Judy Remington stated that she was loosing the volunteer services of newsletter designer Karen McCall and a search was needed for a replacement.
 Karen could continue only if she was paid.
 On the ongoing question of newsletter cost, Gary Bebeau put together a survey form for board members to see what the consensus of the board was about the newsletter.
 Answers would come in early 2012.
 President Pam was preparing grant applications to some of the foundations that might help support the new boardwalk.

-Membership at this time was 311 but 61 had lapsed and were receiving their final notice, so the real memberhship was 250 of which 23 were life members and 40 were courtesy memberships.
+Membership at this time was 311 but 61 had lapsed and were receiving their final notice, so the real membership was 250 of which 23 were life members and 40 were courtesy memberships.

 The Friends ended the year with assets of $73,000.
 Revenue in this fundraising year was $28,400 of which membership revenue was $6,100, memorials were $3,500, special donations were $14,700.
-Expenses were $8,400 of which $6,100 for newsletter and other printing, $2,640 was paid to the Park Board for the plants, $2,340 was spent on Student Transportation Grants, and $1,000 was spent on small projects including a storage bin for tools for the Invasive Action Group and on providing laminated plant identification sheets for checkout at the Garden visitors shelter.
+Expenses were $8,400, $2,640 was paid to the Park Board for the plants, $2,340 was spent on Student Transportation Grants, and $1,000 was spent on small projects including a storage bin for tools for the Invasive Plant Action Group and on providing laminated plant identification sheets for checkout at the Garden visitors shelter.